davidxk/Magician/README.md

  Action | base class of a collection of action class

 ## Actions
+Here is a list of actions that you can use to create a lively game.

 | class | description |
 |-------|-------------|
 Animation | make an animation out of animation frames